About the Program

 For detailed information on coursework, refer to the MSN Clinical Specialty tracks.
 Students must take 7 units of electives during this component of the program.
 Students’ programs are planned individually according to course sequencing for their clinical specialty.
-As an alternative to full-time study, students may elect to complete master's degree requirements through studying in a part-time format while taking courses each semester.
+As an alternative to full-time study, students may elect to complete master's degree requirements through studying in a part-time format while taking courses each term.
 Whether they choose to study full or part time, all students may:

 - Elect to write a thesis or take a comprehensive exam to complete the degree.

 - Elect 9-12 units of additional courses to earn a certificate in nursing education.

 Any student who elects to write a thesis must take GNRS 514.